 - Read-only styles can be upgraded from the catalog view.

-- Mobile styles will be read only for 2.x and editable once they are upgraded to 3.0.
+- Mobile styles will be read-only for 2.x and editable once they are upgraded to 3.x.

 - Geoprocessing tools for packaging create packages that allow you to collaborate with other team members using earlier versions of ArcGIS Pro.

-- Web layers and services are shared with content compatible with the target server.
-This means that it is not necessary to move to ArcGIS Enterprise 11.0 to update to ArcGIS Pro 3.0.
+- Web layers and services, and most geoprocessing services, are shared with content compatible with the target server.
+This means that it is not necessary to move to ArcGIS Enterprise 11.0 or later to update to ArcGIS Pro 3.x.
 When sharing to ArcGIS Enterprise or ArcGIS Server 10.9.1 or earlier, newer content may be downgraded.
-When sharing to ArcGIS Enterprise or ArcGIS Server 11.0, web layers and services will contain newer content available at ArcGIS Pro 3.0.
+When sharing to ArcGIS Enterprise or ArcGIS Server 11.0, web layers and services will contain newer content available at ArcGIS Pro 3.x.

 - When creating a service definition that contains server connection information, the .sd file contains content that matches the server version.

-- When creating a connection-neutral offline service definition file, you need to specify the target server version (10.9.1 or earlier, 11.0 or later, or ArcGIS Online) to ensure that the file contains content compatible with your server version.
+- When creating a connection-neutral offline service definition file for a web layer, you need to specify the target server version (10.9.1 or earlier, 11.0 or later, or ArcGIS Online) to ensure that the file contains content compatible with your server version.

 - For information on geodatabases, see Client and geodatabase compatibility.

-- Before upgrading to ArcGIS Pro 3.0, determine which locators were built with the Create Address Locator tool and create them again.
+- Before upgrading to ArcGIS Pro 3.x, determine which locators were built with the Create Address Locator tool, create them again with the Create Locator tool, remove them from your project, and save the project.
 To determine whether the locator was created with the Create Address Locator tool, as well as the reference data, field mapping, and the settings that were used, open the locator properties in ArcGIS Pro 2.9 or earlier and click the About the locator tab.
 If Style Release is listed with a 10.x number, the locator was created with the Create Address Locator tool.
 If Release is listed with a 2.x number, the locator was created with the Create Locator or Create Feature Locator tool.

 - There are new driver requirements to open and work with Microsoft Excel files.
 Learn more about installing drivers to work with Excel files.

 - Custom legacy toolbox files (.tbx) are read-only in 3.0.
-Existing .tbx files and their tools are read-only at 3.0, but will continue to work without any required changes.
-To make any changes to a tool, you will need to copy the tool to an .atbx file.
+Existing .tbx files and their tools are read-only at 3.x, but will continue to work without any required changes.
+To make changes to a tool, you will need to copy the tool to an .atbx file.

 - Tools and toolboxes from 2.x can be upgraded by copying and pasting them into an .atbx file.